AbhiJadav/Data-Mining-Machine-Learning/README.md

 # Data-Mining
-This repository contains the work I have in Data Mining
+This repository contains the practice work I have in Data Mining